12/21/04 Newsletter (below it are two previous newsletters on this issue):

 PETA's complaints of abuse came after a seven-week undercover investigation

 at the Postville plant, which is the world's largest glatt slaughterhouse.
-An

-undercover videotape showed animals attempting to stand and bellowing for up
+undercover videotape showed animals attempting to stand and bellowing for

 to three minutes after slaughter,